Introduction

 .

-The SDK unpacks.
-Wait for it to finish.
+- The Apple SDKs unpack.
+Wait for them to finish.

 ).